 First the player finds a wheel where the ball mostly hits a particular diamond.
 Most wheels are like this.
 There are a few other basic procedures to evaluate a wheel, but this is just a simplified example.
 The player can create a small diagram l.ike the one shown left.

 To use the computer, the player waits for the ball to be released then clicks a hidden button each time the ball passes a particular reference point (such as a diamond / metal deflector).
 This determines the timing of ball revolutions.

 The player keeps clicking the hidden button until the time interval between clicks passes a certain threshold – this is when the ball is at a specific speed.
 When this threshold is passsed, the computer will vibrate at which time the player notes which number is under the reference diamond.
 Let’s say it was number 32 (number A).
 This is an un-tuned prediction so we call it the RAW prediction.
 Then the player waits for the ball to fall and come to rest in a pocket.
 Let’s say the winning number is 6 (number B).
 If we look at the distance between each number (A and B) in the chart left, we see this is +9 pockets (9 pockets clockwise) from the first to the second number.

 It is important to understand that when the computer vibrates, this is telling the player that the ball has reached a target speed.
 And from this point, even on different spins, the ball will complete mostly the same number of revolutions before it likely hits the dominant diamond then falls.

-The player repeat this process for 30-60 spins and add each jump value to a chart like the one shown left.
-After enough spins, we will find that certain areas of this chart have groupings of high bars (called 'peaks').
+The player repeat this process for 30-60 spins and add each jump value to a chart like the one shown below.
+After enough spins, we will find that certain areas of this chart have groupings of high bars (called ‘peaks’).